 (ii) Obtaining creditor cooperation allowing a debtor to repay debt in an orderly manner;

 (iii) Establishing and administering negotiated repayment programs for debtors; and

 (iv) Providing advice or assistance to a debtor with regard to (i), (ii), or (iii) of this subsection.

-The B&O tax does not apply to income derived by a church for the care of children of any age for periods of less than twenty-four hours, provided the church is exempt from property tax under RCW 84.36.020
+exempts from B&O tax amounts received by a church for the care of children of any age for periods of less than twenty-four hours, provided the church is exempt from property tax under RCW 84.36.020

-provides a B&O tax exemption for amounts received from certain fund-raising activities.
-RCW 82.08.02573
+, respectively, exempt from B&O tax and retail sales tax amounts received from certain fund-raising activities.

-It is important to note that these exemptions apply only to the fund-raising income received by the nonprofit organization.
-For example, the commission income received by a nonprofit organization selling books owned by a for-profit entity on a consignment basis is exempt of tax if the statutory requirements are satisfied.
-The nonprofit organization is generally responsible for collecting and remitting retail sales tax upon the gross proceeds of sales when selling items for another person (see WAC 458-20-159
+These exemptions apply only to the fund-raising income received by the nonprofit organization.
+For example, commission income received by a nonprofit organization selling books owned by a for-profit entity on a consignment basis is exempt from tax only if the statutory requirements are satisfied.
+The nonprofit organization is generally responsible for collecting and remitting retail sales tax on the gross proceeds of sales when selling items for another person.
+For additional information on the taxability of sales by agents, auctioneers and other similar types of sellers see WAC 458-20-159

-(B) A nonprofit organization that would qualify for tax exemption under these codes except that it is not organized as a nonprofit corporation; or
+(B) A nonprofit organization that would qualify for tax exemption under section 501 (c)(3), (4), or (10) except that it is not organized as a nonprofit corporation; or

 (C) A nonprofit organization that does not pay its members, stockholders, officers, directors, or trustees any amounts from its gross income, except as payment for services rendered, does not pay more than reasonable compensation to any person for services rendered, and does not engage in a substantial amount of political activity.
 Political activity includes, but is not limited to, influencing legislation and participating in any campaign on behalf of any candidate for political office.